 Other Roth IRA Advantages

 Unlike traditional IRA’s and other tax qualified pension plans, Roth IRA’s have no contribution cut off ages or mandatory distribution ages.
-Until recently, traditional IRA’s required that you make mandatory distributions at 70 ½.
-Although that was recently repealed, you still could not make contributions.
 Under the Roth IRA you can still make post age 70 ½ contributions;

 The Roth IRA can also provide a source of monies for a qualified higher education expenses, qualified first home purchase, certain major medical expenses; certain long-term unemployment expenses, disability; or substantially equal periodic payments.
 There is a lifetime limit of of $10,000.